LeeXuanHua/Spring-Boot-Microservices/README.md

 ## Changes from Video Tutorial
 1. Used Gradle instead of Maven
-2. Implemented testings & added Jacoco for test coverage
+2. Implemented testings & added Jacoco for test coverage (editing the tests cases alongside the code and using `lombok.config`)
+3. Handled MySQL login credentials as environment variables (instead of hardcoding in `application.properties`)

 ## Notes & Learnings